 As an immigrant herself, Mother Cabrini knew the importance of providing for the most vulnerable in our community.
 Our Foundation is working to build on her legacy of service.
 In 2020, Governor Andrew Cuomo dedicated a statue in her honor in Battery Park City, and New York State posted this educational website with more details about her life.

 Another great resource for learning about Mother Cabrini’s life and work is the Cabrini Shrine in Northern Manhattan.

 Posted at the top of this page is a photo from our office in New York City, where we are always reminded of the spirit and presence of Mother Cabrini!

 It represents Mother Cabrini’s love of violets.

-The symbolic elements include the Sacred Heart, a star, a missionary’s boat, and water representing the great seas traveled, as well as New York’s mighty Hudson River.
+The symbolic elements are based on Mother Cabrini’s own drawings.
+They include the Sacred Heart, a star, a missionary’s boat, and water representing the great seas traveled, as well as New York’s mighty Hudson River.